-Started in 1944, “Seventeen” was America’s first magazine geared towards a teenage audience.
-At first, “Seventeen” focused on inspiring teenage girls to become model workers and citizens.
+Started in 1944, Seventeen was America’s first magazine geared towards a teenage audience.
+At first, Seventeen focused on inspiring teenage girls to become model workers and citizens.
 However, soon after its debut, the magazine took a more fashion and romance oriented approach with its material, while still promoting self-confidence in young women.

 Looking to bring the magazine into the 21st Century, Dom & Tom worked with Hearst to map, design, and build the first iPhone magazine of its kind.
-Dom & Tom integrated Hearst’s proprietary CMS into the application.
+Dom & Tom integrated Hearst’s proprietary Content Management System into the application.